Coined Cuisine

 • Ground Turkey - To lighten up the recipe a bit, we're going to use ground turkey.
 It's a great substitute for beef or pork.
 Plus, it makes a great neutral base for our Indian-inspired flavors!

 • Red Curry Paste - You can't have curry meatballs without curry paste!
-I'm partial to the red kind; I think it also makes a beautifully colored sauce when combined with our coconut milk.
+I'm partial to the red kind, but green will work as well.

 • Coconut Milk - Curry is traditionally made with coconut milk, so we won't stray from that in our recipe.
-Because of all of the savory seasonings, you really won't even notice a coconutty flavor.
+Because of all of the savory seasonings, you really won't even notice a strong coconut flavor.

-• Grated Onion - I LOVE to use grated onion in my meatballs for moisture and flavor.
+• Grated Onion - Adding grated onion to meatballs gives them moisture and flavor.
 You don't really want to be biting into chunks of onion every time you have a meatball (at least I don't), so grating really helps with that texture.

 • Panko Breadcrumbs - Breadcrumbs are used to help form and shape homemade meatballs.
 I've actually made this recipe without them once when I ran out.
 I do prefer meatballs with breadcrumbs, but if you would like to leave them out, feel free.